jacobdadams/traffic_avgs/README.md

 ## Setup

-* Run from an ArcGIS Pro environment- clone a new one or use the default.
+* Run from an ArcGIS Pro conda environment- clone a new one or use the default.
   * Requires Python 3 and the arcgis, arcpy, numpy, and pandas libraries.
 * Create a Pro project with a single, blank map and save it somewhere accessible by the script.
   * The defaults are fine; it just needs a map to open.
 It will remove all the layers from the first map in the project, however, so don't use a project you're using for something else.